 Step Three: Cool then strain the broth into airtight containers, such as mason jars to store or follow the freezing instructions below.

-This bone broth from scratch does amazingly in my Healing Chicken Soup Recipe.
-But you can even sip it all by itself for a flavorful and nourishing boost of protein, collagen, and other nutrients (Health)!
+You can sip this bone broth from scratch all by itself for a flavorful and nourishing boost of protein, collagen, and other nutrients (Health)!

 Frequently Asked Questions